 As a family we were really surprised by how much we loved Epcot.
 It is often thought of as an adult park, but it is also great for families.
-Today we are sharing our best Epcot Fastpass strategies for families, a break down of the Epcot Fastpass tiers, and an example of an Epcot Itinerary that we have used during our day at the park.
+Today we are sharing our best Epcot Fastpass recommendations for families, a break down of the Epcot Fastpass tiers, and tips for the best rides at Epcot for fastpass.